The Loveland High Plains Arts Council

 In 1984, a group of five Loveland sculptors, George Lundeen, Dan Ostermiller, George Walbye, Fritz White, and Hollis Williford, together with representatives of the City of Loveland, the Chamber of Commerce and a few interested citizens fostered the idea of a sculpture show in Benson Park.
 They envisioned the outdoor exhibition and sale as a unique environment for sculptors from across the country to showcase their work as well as a way to generate funding for a sculpture garden.
 The City of Loveland designated Benson Park as the site for the sculpture garden and in 1985, it became a reality.

 The first annual Sculpture in the Park show and sale was held in 1984, with fifty local artists participating.
 Two thousand people attended the show and purchased $50,000 worth of sculpture.
+With the addition of new participating artists each year, the show has grown from a primarily representational western bronze exhibit into a more diversified display of sculpture.
 Over the years, Sculpture in the Park has expanded its diversity of work to include representational, stylized, and abstract sculpture in a variety of mediums including bronze, stone, wood, ceramic, glass, metal, and mixed media.
-One thousand two hundred and thirty-eight different artists have participated in Sculpture in the Park.
+One thousand two hundred and thirty-eight different artists have participated in the show.
 Sculpture in the Park is now the largest outdoor juried sculpture show in the country with annual sales over $1 million.

 Each year the proceeds generated from the annual Sculpture in the Park show go towards the purchase of sculpture for Benson Sculpture Garden as well as towards the funding of park capital improvements and landscaping.
-To date, one hundred and forty-eight pieces of sculpture valued at over $4 million grace the grounds of the park.
-Six new pieces will be added to the collection in June.
+To date, one hundred and fifty four pieces of sculpture valued at over $4 million grace the grounds of the park.
+Six new pieces were added to the collection in July of 2016.

 This extraordinary collection of art is situated around a lagoon in the midst of trees, flowers, and natural habitat areas.
 With the Rocky Mountains as a majestic backdrop, Benson Sculpture Garden has been described as "one of the most unique sculpture gardens in the nation".
 It has also been recognized as “one of the 200 most important modern and contemporary art sites around the world" and as "one of the 20 must-see contemporary art sites across the USA".
 It is open to the public throughout the year and annually this "public treasure" draws tens of thousands of visitors from around the world.
 We could not be more proud!